formabble/releases/docs/docs/shards/shards/Time/EpochMs.md

 </div>

-This shard returns the the amount of time that has elapsed from the Unix epoch to the current system time in milliseconds.
+This shard outputs the the amount of time that has elapsed from the Unix epoch to the current system time in milliseconds.

 ## Details